Skip to content

 Without prior similar convictions jail time is rare.
 But probation of up to one year is common with jail time hanging over the person’s head.
 And a condition of “no same or similar offenses” is normal.

-And jail time is common for repeat offenders.
+Jail for repeaters: But for people with multiple convictions for “Driving After Revocation” and similar offenses, jail time is common.
 The challenge increases for those still on probation for a DUI case.

-In addition to the criminal sanctions; the court “certifies” a “Driving After” conviction to the Minnesota Department of Public Safety.
-Minnesota DPS will put it on your driver’s license record.
-And DPS will revoke your driver’s license for 30 days or longer (in addition to any other license revocation period).
+Another license revocation: In addition to the criminal sanctions; the court “certifies” a “Driving After” conviction to the Minnesota Department of Public Safety.
+Minnesota DPS will then put it on your driver’s license record.
+And DPS will revoke your driver’s license for 30 days or longer (adding to any other license revocation period).

 Your driver’s license attorney can help prevent a license revocation or suspension.